City-of-Vantaa-SmartLab/Mobiilinutakortti/backend/README.md

 **Backend**

-1. Run `npm install` to get all backend packages needed
+1. Run `npm install`
-2. Before running the backend, set environment variables or update the file ./src/configHandler.ts to match your system configuration for these parameters: host, username, password.
+2. Before running the backend, set database-related environment variables to match your system configuration (the variables beginning with `RDS_`):
-    * For example: `export RDS_HOSTNAME=localhost` would use a PostgreSQL install on localhost without editing the file.
+    * For example: `export RDS_HOSTNAME=localhost` would use a PostgreSQL install on localhost
     * The username and password are for PostgreSQL
-    * PostgreSQL roles can be checked with psql using the command `\du`.
+    * PostgreSQL roles can be checked with psql using the command `\du`
-3. Run the backend locally via `npm run start:dev`
+3. Run `npm run start:dev`

-Once the backend and database are up and running locally, to make sure the everything is working fine - navigate to [http://localhost:3000/api](http://localhost:3000/api) and you'll see the message *"API is running"*.
+Once the backend and database are up and running locally  navigate to [http://localhost:3000/api](http://localhost:3000/api) and you'll see the message *"API is running"*.

 **Network configuration**